allisonc2lee/university-portfolio/README.md

-# CHING CHING LEE's Front End Developer Intern Application

-This is the application to apply for the Front End Developer position at Critical Mass (Calgary) this summer.
-See the notes below to find out my interests, skills and projects.

 ## Work / Project Examples

 1. Lethbridge Food Guide: Please see the link here [Lethbridge Food Guide](https://github.com/leechingching/leth-food-master) to explore the web app.